 The slowest finisher was the japanese Shizo Kanakuri, who took 54 years,8 months, 6 days, 8 hours, 32 minutes and 20 seconds to finish the marathon.
 Why?
 He got lost during the 1912 Stockholm Olympics and couldn’t finish until more than 50 years later, when a journalist found him in Japan and offered him the chance to finish what he started at Stockholm.

-The highest marathon takes place at the Everest and the start line is a maratón a más altura es la maratón del Everest con la salida a 5184 meters above the sea level.
+The highest marathon takes place at the Everest and the start line is 5184 meters above the sea level.
 The “lowest” one is the meters under the sea level and in an old salt mine, in Sondershausen, Germany.
 If you are looking for something fun, the Medoc marathon has 22 provisioning points with wine, and one of the most unique races is, of course, the one that takes place at the Chinese wall, with 5.164 stairs.

 In the Olympic Games this year the marathon will take place on August 21st (the last day of the Olympic Games) and it will start at 13.30.
 We will be supporting Callum and Derek Hawkins and Tsegai Tewelde in the male category and Alyson Dixon and Sonia Samuels in the female category

 What about you?
 Have you ever run a marathon, or are you thinking about registering in one?
-Wether if you have run one or not, we recommend you to wear a Safesport ID bracelet with your emergency information.
-Being such a hard and demanding race, it’s important to always be identified as, in an emergency situation, the medical services will have easy access to your emergency data.
+If you do, we recommend you wear a Safesport ID bracelet with your emergency information.
+It’s important to always have your vital information on you, especially during such a demanding activity, so that medical services will have easy access to all relevant data.